Slayer95/aura-bot/CLI.md

 This flag is disabled by default.

-## \`--check-version\`, \`--no-check-version\`

-This flag enables version checks to ensure hosted games are compatible with the used game version.

-This flag is enabled by default when hosting from the CLI.

 ## \`--check-reservation\`, \`--no-check-reservation\`

 This flag enables reservation checks to ensure only players with reservations may join games.